 These disturbed spores usually lay dormant until the conditions are just right; fertile soil, moisture, warmth etc.

-After a spore germinates, it will grow into mycelium, and a mushroom can appear in as little as two weeks if the growing conditions are right.
+After a spore germinates, it will grow into mycelium, and I’ve seen mushrooms appear in as little as two weeks if the growing conditions are right.

-In a nutshell – it’s perfectly normal to see mushrooms growing in turf; the spores from the turf and your garden plus the watering is what caused them.
+In a nutshell – it’s perfectly normal to see mushrooms growing in turf; the spores from the turf and your garden plus the watering is what causes them.